 - In hypothyroidism the body temperature is below optimal 98.6 but remains stable.

 - In adrenal fatigue the body temperature is low and unstable but TSH, T3 and T4 are low.

 - In hypothyroidism and adrenal fatigue the body temperature is low and unstable but TSH is optimal to high and results for T3 and T4 are low.

 If your results fit a certain pattern you will get an idea what additional testing you may need to ask your doctor to get a proper diagnosis.

 5. Consider additional testing that can include:

-- Hormone panel for adrenal fatigue, hormonal imbalances or menopause panel for women around 50
+- Hormone panel for adrenal fatigue, hormonal imbalances, perimenopause or perimenopause panel for women around 50

 - Screening for anemias: low iron, low vitamin B12 and folic acid